gauthamkrishnanibm/Jakarta-Validation-3.1-Demo/io.openliberty.jakarta.validation.v31_demo/README.md

+# Jakarta Validation

+Jakarta Validation is a specification which allows you to express constraints on object models via annotations and validate those constraints.

 # Changes between Jakarta Validation 3.1 and Jakarta Bean Validation 3.0

 - Jakarta Validation 3.1 will provide all necessary support for Java records.